 Clove essential oil can be used directly to soothe toothaches and other oral health issues.
 It has a powerful aroma and must be used in moderation when creating any blend.
 Start with one drop and keep increasing one drop at a time.

 Ginger essential oil is very versatile.
-It makes a great addition in most seasonal and specialty blends.
+It makes a great addition to most seasonal and specialty blends.
 It can be used in any blend to help soothe digestive discomfort and menstrual disorders,

 Cardamom essential oil is mostly used for its healing benefits as opposed to its aroma.
 It can help reduce nausea, work as an antiseptic, and help with chemotherapy side effects.